 Think of BaaS as an insurance policy—only it’s better in some ways.
-It’s there to protect you if your data becomes compromised, and it’s a way for you to get back up and running quickly, even if you lose your physical device.
+It’s there to protect you if your data becomes compromised, and it’s a way for you to get back up and to run quickly, even if you lose your physical device.

 How BaaS Works

-BaaS is a reliable, secure, managed cloud backup solution that helps you avoid having to invest in a lot of additional hardware, such as standalone hard drives and servers.
-You simply connect to the backup application in the cloud, configure your preferences, and let it work its magic.
+Backup as a Service is a reliable, secure, managed cloud backup and recovery service that helps you avoid having to invest in a lot of additional hardware, such as standalone hard drives and servers.
+You connect to the backup application in the cloud, configure your preferences, and let it work its magic.

 Depending on the level of service you want, your backups could run continuously in the background or at set intervals.
-Each time your system is backed up, data is transmitted over a secure network to the cloud server.
-Instead of being saved to an on-premise server, data is written directly to the cloud, where it is stored until needed.
-(Most BaaS providers rely in turn on industry giants like Amazon, Microsoft, and Google for distributed cloud storage, data processing, and application services.)
+Once your system is backed up, data is transmitted over a secure network to the cloud server.
+Instead of being saved to an on-premise server, data is written directly to the cloud, stored until needed.
+(Most Backup as a Service providers rely in turn on industry giants like Amazon, Microsoft, and Google for distributed cloud storage, data processing, and application services.)